substratusai/runbooks/README.md

 To learn more about how Substratus works, check out the [Architecture](https://www.substratus.ai/docs/architecture) page.

 ## Developer docs

-See docs directory
+See the [development](docs/development.md) doc to get started.
+Our [docs directory](docs/) has more details.

 ## Disclaimer

-Substratus is still under active development and might introduce backward incompatible changes.
+Substratus is under active development and might introduce backward incompatible changes.